Sally E. Dean – The Artist

-Since 2011, Sally leads the ‘Somatic Movement & Costume Project’ – designing multi-sensorial costumes that create specific body-mind experiences, in collaboration with costume designers, that lead to workshops, performances, films and talks.
-Her writings about the project have been published in the ‘Dance and Somatic Practices’ Journal (2011, 2015), ‘Scene: Critical Costume’ (2014), ‘Embodied Lives’ book (2015), and forthcoming ‘Studies in Costume and Performance’ Journal (2016).
+Since 2011, Sally leads the ‘Somatic Movement & Costume Project’ – designing multi-sensorial costumes that elicit specific psycho-physical experiences, in collaboration with costume designers, that lead to workshops, performances, films and talks.
+Her writings about the project have been published in ‘Studies in Costume and Performance’ Journal (2016), ‘Dance and Somatic Practices’ Journal (2011, 2015), ‘Scene: Critical Costume’ (2014), ‘Embodied Lives’ book (2015), and forthcoming chapter in the book ‘Skinner Releasing Technique Emerging Narratives’.
 She is an MPhil candidate at Royal Holloway University (Drama/Theatre department).

 Sally’s artistic practice seeks to create ‘portals’ for perceptual shifts – in the form of cultural immersion, sensory re-configuration and integration, dis- and re-orientation, collaboration and limitation.
 The intent is to induce alternative states of ‘being’ and ‘perceiving’ for both performer and audience alike.
 This approach is highly informed by somatic-based practices and techniques.

 Her performances play on the edge of the magical and ritualistic, to the ordinary and mundane.
 Site, costume, language and physicality collide – creating a highly visceral and sculptural landscape of poetic imagery and dream-like narratives.
 Each moment evokes a theatrical ‘scene’ heading towards the surreal and absurd.

 Sally’s performance work is informed by her eclectic background and training in Amerta Movement (Javanese performer Suprapto Suryodarmo), somatic-based movement (Skinner Releasing Technique™), site-based performance, playwriting, Butoh, and body-based theatre.
 Her recent two years of living in Java, Indonesia (2007-2008) and her ongoing connection to Indonesia, continues to inspire her artistic process, teaching and performance making.
 Sally’s artistic work is immersive and site-specific, presented in performance-timed events or as ongoing, live, durational gallery installations.
 She currently is experimenting with the performance/audience relationship as a ‘gallery type’ dialogue – inviting audience to choose their own time and spatial relationships to the performance work itself.

 As a performer, Sally’s immediate and raw intimacy is tucked into explosions of physicality and quiet, subtle, minimal movement.
 Layers of juxtapositions surface and are toyed with: the grotesque and the beautiful, animate with the inanimate, violent and gentle, public and private.